How are you coping with life?

 Can we tell how likely someone is to have an affair based on their particular attachment style?
 Research carried out by the University of Montreal suggests that we can.

-The research discovered that the probability of someone having an affair during the lifetime of a relationship varies between 40% and 76%.
+The Research: The research discovered that the probability of someone having an affair during the lifetime of a relationship varies between 40% and 76%.
 Isn’t this a staggeringly high figure?
 According to the researchers “These numbers indicate that even if we get married with the best of intentions, things don’t always turn out the way we plan.
 What interests us about infidelity is why people are willing to conduct themselves in ways that could be very damaging to them and to their relationship.”
 So, what else did they look at?

 The study then looked at correlations between attachment style and the likelihood of infidelity.
 The researchers used evidence from previous studies which found “The emotional attachment we have with others is modelled on the type of parenting received during childhood.”